“Helsinki is looking like the place to be this summer.” -The405 (UK)

 If you are interested in shopping, we recommend you to check out the website of Design District Helsinki, which offers a fantastic list of shops and boutiques in the Punavuori, Kaartinkaupunki, Kamppi and Ullanlinna districts.
 For example the TRE flagship store at the heart of Helsinki offers a great selection of Finnish fashion and design under one roof.

 Vintage and flea markets

 There is a plenty of good vintage shops in Helsinki.
-Check out the list of the vintage and secondhand shops by Visit Helsinki or stroll around Kallio, the area where you can find lots of small and unique vintage and secondhand stores.
-Pop in to some of our favorites like SOUL Vintage or Frida marina!
+Stroll around Kallio, the area where you can find lots of small and unique vintage and secondhand stores, and pop in to some of our favorites like SOUL Vintage or Frida marina!

 There are many public saunas all over Helsinki city center.
 Brand new, architecturally significant Löyly with daily available saunas and a stunning terrace, is the place to be this summer.
 Another place to explore is Sompasauna which is a wood burning self-service public sauna maintained by a group of volunteers.